 The Board of Directors is responsible for awarding stock options.
 Such awards are made in the subjective discretion of the Board.
 The exercise price of all the above options represents on the date of issuance of such options an amount equal to or in excess of the market value of the Common Stock issuable upon the exercise of the options.
-All of the foregoing options are non-qualified stock options and not part of a qualified stock option plan.
+All of the foregoing options are non-qualified stock options and not part of a qualified stock option plan and do not constitute incentive stock options as such term is defined under Section 422 of the Internal Revenue Code, as amended, and are not part of an employee stock purchase plan as defined in Section 423 thereunder.